Maritime transport of goods - quarterly data

 By direction, type of cargo, reporting country, main partner geographical area

-The 3rd quarter of 2016 saw increases in the volumes of liquid and dry bulk goods handled in the main EU ports, while the tonnages of goods transported in containers and on roll on - roll off (Ro-Ro) units saw decreases compared with the previous quarter.
-In relative terms, the gross weight of goods transported on Ro-Ro units decreased the most (-7.1 %), followed by containerised goods (-2.6 %).
-In contrast, the tonnages of dry bulk goods (+6.4 %), liquid bulk goods (+4.8 %) and other general cargo (+2.9 %) increased in the same period.
-Compared with the corresponding quarter of 2015, all categories recorded increases with the largest rises for large containers and other general cargo (Table 3).
+The 4th quarter of 2016 saw increases in the volumes of dry bulk goods handled in the main EU ports, while the volumes of liquid bulk goods plus the tonnages of goods transported in containers and on roll on - roll off (Ro-Ro) units saw decreases compared with the previous quarter.
+In relative terms, the tonnages of liquid bulk goods decreased the most (-2.6 %), followed by containerised goods (-1.4 %) and the gross weight of goods transported on Ro-Ro units (-0.8 %).
+In contrast, the tonnages of dry bulk goods (+1.5 %) and other general cargo (+3.4 %) increased in the same period.
+Compared with the corresponding quarter of 2015, almost all categories recorded increases with the largest rises for large containers and other general cargo, except for liquid bulk that recorded minor decrease.
+For dry bulk goods, tonnages handled in 2016 were 2.6% lower than in 2015 (Table 3).

 The main seaborne transport partners